This Day In Music: May 25

 May 25, 1943 ~ Mirriam Johnson, commonly known as country, outlaw country singer, pianist, songwriter Jessi Colter, born in Phoenix ~ One of the few female artists to emerge from the outlaw country movement.
 After meeting Waylon Jennings, whom she later married, decided to pursue a career in music and debuted in 1970 with the album A Country Star Is Born, produced by Jennings and Chet Atkins.
 Widely known for her 1975 hit single I'm Not Lisa, which crossed over to the all-genre Billboard Hot 100.
 Has collaborated extensively with Jennings, notably on the Elvis Presley cover Suspicious Minds

 May 25, 1943 ~ Actress, singer Leslie Uggams, full name Leslie Marian Uggams, born in New York, New York, USA ~ Best known for her role as Kizzy Reynold in the 1977 Roots TV miniseries.
 Previously acclaimed for portraying the lead role of Georgina in the 1967 Broadway musical Hallelujah Baby earning her a Theatre World Award as well as a Tony Award.
-Has also recorded as a singer since the late 1950s
+Has also recorded as a singer since the late-1950s

 May 25, 1942 ~ Drummer Brian Davison born in Leicester, UK ~ Member of the Mark Leeman Five from 1963 until its disbandement in 1966.
 Best known for his association with pioneering progressive rock outfit the Nice from 1968 through 1969, present on the band's acclaimed 1969 eponymous Nice album.
 The band is also noted for launching the career of Keith Emerson.
-Davison has also worked with PP Arnold, Rod Stewart, Every Which Way, Refugee, Gong, and others ~ Davison passed away in 2008
+Davison has also worked with PP Arnold, Rod Stewart, Every Which Way, Refugee, and Gong ~ Davison passed away in 2008

 May 25, 1941 ~ Rock & roll, garage rock, beat guitarist, singer Arthur Sharp born in Woking, UK ~ Member of the Nashville Teens from 1962 through 1972, best known for the 1964 UK top 10 hits Google Eye and Tobacco Road, the latter also reaching top 20 on the Billboard Hot 100.
 The band is also noted for backing Jerry Lee Lewis in Hamburg, captured on the Live At The Star Club album which is considered by many to be one of the all-time best live albums